dmastylo/RPI-Class2Go/README_SETUP.md

         export VIRTUALENVWRAPPER_VIRTUALENV=/usr/local/bin/virtualenv
         source /usr/local/bin/virtualenvwrapper.sh

-7. Source login script so env vars take effect:
+3. Source login script so env vars take effect:

         source ~/.bashrc
     (Sourcing should auto-create your virtual environment base dir)

-8. Check out new virtual base directory:
+3. Check out new virtual base directory:

         ls -l DevEnvs/

-9. Check out your PATH to see if /usr/local/bin comes before /usr/bin:
+3. Check out your PATH to see if /usr/local/bin comes before /usr/bin:

         echo $PATH
     (If not, add `export PATH=/usr/local/bin:$PATH` to your .bashrc)

-10. Make sure PROJECT_HOME is defined
+3. Make sure PROJECT_HOME is defined

         echo $PROJECT_HOME

-11. Make new project directory:
+3. Make new project directory:

         mkdir -p $PROJECT_HOME

-12. Issue command to set up new project subdirectory and link it to virtual env:
+3. Issue command to set up new project subdirectory and link it to virtual env:

         mkproject class2go

-13. Once inside virtual env/project directory, install django:
+3. Once inside virtual env/project directory, install django:

         pip install django

-14. Clone class2go repo from github:
+3. Clone class2go repo from github:

         git clone https://github.com/Stanford-Online/class2go.git .

-15. Check out where your mysql is installed, make sure mysql_config exists in the dir:
+3. Check out where your mysql is installed, make sure mysql_config exists in the dir:

         ls `which mysql`

-16. Need to install mysql_config if it's not there:
+3. Need to install mysql_config if it's not there:

         sudo apt-get install libmysqlclient-dev
-    (For Macs, brew install mysql should give you the equivalent of this)

-17. Might need some extra python developer stuff:
+3. Might need some extra python developer stuff:

         sudo apt-get install python-dev

-18. Install python hooks for MySQL:
+3. Install python hooks for MySQL:

         pip install MySQL-python

-19. Install Python Imaging Lib:
+3. Install Python Imaging Lib:

         pip install PIL

-20. Install South db stuff:
+3. Install South db stuff:

         pip install South

-21. Install modules for Amazon S3
+3. Install modules for Amazon S3

         pip install django_storages
         pip install boto

-22. Install GData (2.0.17)
+3. Install GData (2.0.17)

         pip install gdata

-23. Install Celery ecosystem
+3. Install Celery ecosystem

         pip install django-celery django-celery-email pytz

+3. Install test environment dependencies:

+        pip install mock nose django_nose

-24. Go to "main" dir and copy over database settings file:
+3. Go to "main" dir and copy over database settings file:

         cd main
         cp database_example.py database.py

-25. Edit file and add db name, username and password:
+3. Edit file and add db name, username and password (see mac instructions)

         vim database.py

-26. Run syncdb to create database tables
+3. Run syncdb to create database tables

         ./manage.py syncdb
     Might need to issue "syncdb" command a couple times if there are errors.
 The first time, it will ask you for username and password for the database

-27. Migrate user stuff over:
+3. Migrate user stuff over:

         ./manage.py migrate

-28. Update settings file and add "static/" for STATIC\_ROOT\_DIR:
+3. Update settings file and add "static/" for STATIC\_ROOT\_DIR:

         vim settings.py

-29. Make sure directory exists, or create it:
+3. Make sure directory exists, or create it:

         mkdir static

-30. Run collectstatic to copy stuff into your dir:
+3. Run collectstatic to copy stuff into your dir:

         ./manage.py collectstatic

-31. Run server on whatever port you want:
+3. Run server on whatever port you want:

         python manage.py runserver 8100

 When you want to start working on your project, just do the following:

+        # this should change to the correct virtualenv and cd you to project dir
         workon class2go
-    cd project (shouldn't be necessary, as workon command will automatically cd to project dir, but use it if you need to) python manage.py runserver 8100
+        python ./manage.py runserver 8100

 <a id="config"></a>